nigalsan1/DLIM2020/README.md

 Since now our network has separate means and variances stored for each attribute, we believe that this causes the network to have a harder time generalizing and applying what it's learnt to new inputs.

+If you are interested in all our results you can klick [here](https://github.com/nigalsan1/DLIM2020/tree/main/Results)

 ## Testing with the same dataset